sapegin/blog.sapegin.me/content/all/react-testing-3-jest-and-react-testing-library.md

 Here, we have a component that shows some text on the “Expand” button click, and hides it on the “Collapse” button click.
 Our test verifies this behavior.

-We’re using `queryByText()` method instead of `getByText()` because the former doesn’t throw when an element isn’t found, so we can test that an element doesn’t exist.
+We’re using `queryByText()` method instead of `getByText()` because the former doesn’t throw when an element can’t be found, so we can test that an element doesn’t exist.

 _See the next section for a more complex example of testing events._